 How to Clean Blinds and Shades

-Hate cleaning blinds and shades?
-Learn more about Pella® Designer Series® between-the-glass window treatments, which feature blinds that are protected from dust and dirt.
+Not a fan of cleaning blinds and shades?
+Schedule a free in-home consultation to learn more about between-the-glass window treatments, which feature low-maintenance blinds and shades that are protected from dust, dirt and other allergens.